thomas-god/activities/README.md

 # Activities: self-hosted training journal and performance tracking platform

-Activities is a self-hosted platform for athletes to archive their activities and manage their training journal, and track their progress:
+Activities is a self-hosted platform to archive sport activities, manage your training journal and track your progress:

-- Track your training history with custom metrics and periods,
+- Import sport activities from `.tcx` and `.fit` files,
 - Keep a training journal with notes on workouts and training blocks,
-- Explore your performance data and visualize your progress,
+- Explore and track your progress with custom training metrics,
 - It can be deployed from a single Docker image,
-- It supports importing activities from `.tcx` and `.fit` files.

 ## How to deploy